sean-codes/canvas-performance/README.md

 # canvas-performance
-A few performance tests for javascript canvas
+a few performance tests for canvas